In this tutorial, we will look into six different ways to check if a substring is a part of a string or not. Let's start with the most common one:

 var str = "The MEAN stack is MongoDB, Express.js, AngularJS, and Node.js"; var exp = /MongoDB/g; exp.test(str) //true /Java/g.test(str) //false /node/i.test(str) //true where i is the case insensitive modifier

-Lodash is a third-party library which provides
+Lodash is a third-party library that provides

 var str = "The MEAN stack is MongoDB, Express.js, AngularJS, and Node.js"; _.includes(str, 'MongoDB') //true _.includes(str, 'Java') //false _.includes(str, 'Node') //true